alexwendte/git-survival-guide/git-survival-guide.md

 Usage

 ```
-// creates a new branch off of the currently checkout out branch
+// creates a new branch off of the currently checkouted out branch
 git checkout -b <branch-you-want-to-create>
 ```